-Rules stipulate that convicted persons may purchase printed media and books or receive them from home and other persons who come to visit them, with the prior approval of the Head of the Treatment Sector.
+The European Prison Rules state that prisoners shall be allowed to communicate with the media unless there are compelling reasons to forbid this for the maintenance of safety and security, in the public interest or in order to protect the integrity of victims, other prisoners or staff.
+House Rules stipulate that convicted persons may purchase printed media and books or receive them from home and other persons who come to visit them, with the prior approval of the Head of the Treatment Sector.
 During the visits, monitors noticed that newspapers were made available to prisoners.
 In most living rooms there was a copy of one or more daily newspapers.
 Sentenced persons have not complained of the violation of this right.
 In 2011, the Institution for Sentenced Prisoners was not subscribed to any magazines; prisoners received copies of a daily newspaper "Pobjeda" in prison libraries on a daily basis.
 Some prisoners were subscribed to one or two newspapers ("Vijesti", "Dan", "Večernje novosti", "Blic") and received them daily.

-European Prison Rules emphasize that conditions of detention and the treatment of prisoners shall be monitored by an independent body or bodies whose findings shall be made public.
-In its report the CPT recommended that the Montenegrin authorities develop the system of monitoring of prisons by independent outside bodies.
+European Prison Rules emphasize that conditions of detention and the treatment of prisoners shall be monitored by an independent body or bodies whose findings shall be made public.451 In its report the CPT recommended that the Montenegrin authorities develop the system of monitoring of prisons by independent outside bodies.
 In this context, to be fully effective, monitoring visits should be both frequent and unannounced.
-Further, the monitoring bodies should be empowered to interview prisoners in private and examine all issues related to their treatment (conditions of detention; medical records and other detention-related documentation; the exercise of prisoners' rights, etc.).
-This CPT recommendation has been partially met.
+Further, the monitoring bodies should be empowered to interview prisoners in private and examine all issues related to their treatment (conditions of detention; medical records and other detention-related documentation; the exercise of prisoners' rights, etc.).452 This CPT recommendation has been partially met.
 Unannounced visits and interviews with sentenced persons are granted to the Ombudsman representatives and authorized representatives of the Ministry of Justice, but not to representatives of NGOs involved in the protection of human rights.
 It is necessary to allow representatives of NGOs dealing with human rights to conduct unannounced visits and interviews with prisoners without the presence of AECS officials.

-8.2.
-Remand Prison
+8.2 Remand Prison

 The European Prison Rules state that unless there is a specific prohibition for a specified period by a judicial authority in an individual case, untried prisoners shall receive visits and be allowed to communicate with family and other persons in the same way as convicted prisoners.
 Remand prisoners receive 30-minute visits once a week, even in case of foreign detainees and detainees whose families live far away.
-On the other hand, the CPT standards emphasise that when there is a need for some flexibility as regards the application of rules on visits and telephone contacts vis-à-vis prisoners whose families live far away (thereby rendering regular visits impracticable), such prisoners should be allowed to accumulate visiting time and/or be offered improved possibilities for telephone contacts with their families.
+On the other hand, the CPT standards emphasise that when there is a need for some flexibility as regards the application of rules on visits and telephone